The four phases of constitutional interpretation

 The Constitution of India came into force 70 years ago, on January 26, 1950.
-The enactment of the Constitution was an ambitious political experiment – with universal adult franchise, federalism in a region consisting of over 550 princely states, and social revolution in a deeply unequal society.
+The enactment of the Constitution was an ambitious political experiment — with universal adult franchise, federalism in a region consisting of over 550 princely States, and social revolution in a deeply unequal society.
 However, it was equally a unique achievement in terms of constitutional design.
-This Republic Day therefore provides an opportunity to take a step back from political contestations about the Constitution and consider how the text has been interpreted by the courts over the last seven decades.
+Republic Day, especially this year, therefore provides us an opportunity to take a step back from political contestations about the Constitution and consider how the text has been interpreted by the courts over the last seven decades.

 In its early years, the Supreme Court adopted a textualist approach, focusing on the plain meaning of the words used in the Constitution.
 A.K.
 Gopalan v.
 State of Madras (1950) was one of the early decisions in which the Court was called upon to interpret the fundamental rights under Part III.
 The leader of the Communist Party of India claimed that preventive detention legislation under which he was detained was inconsistent with Articles 19 (the right to freedom), 21 (the right to life) and 22 (the protection against arbitrary arrest and detention).
 The Supreme Court decided that each of those articles covered entirely different subject matter, and were to be read as separate codes rather than being read together.